ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Oral contraceptives or birth control pills.
 Some studies suggest that oral contraceptives to prevent pregnancy slightly increase the risk of breast cancer, while others have shown no link between the use of oral contraceptives and development of breast cancer.
 Research on this topic is ongoing.

 Race and ethnicity.
 Breast cancer is the most common cancer diagnosis in women, other than skin cancer, regardless of race.
 White women are more likely to develop breast cancer than Black women, but among women younger than 45, the disease is more common in Black women than in White women.
 Black women are also more likely to die from the disease.
-Reasons for survival differences may include differences in biology, other health conditions, and socioeconomic factors affecting access to, and use of, medical care.
+Reasons for survival differences may include differences in biology, other health conditions, and socioeconomic factors affecting access to medical care.

 Women of Ashkenazi or Eastern European Jewish heritage also have an increased risk of breast cancer because they may be more likely to have inherited a BRCA1 gene mutation.
 Breast cancer is least commonly diagnosed in Hispanic, Asian/Pacific Islander, and American Indian/Alaska Native women.
 Both Black women and Hispanic women are more likely to be diagnosed with larger tumors and later-stage cancer than White women.
 However, Hispanic women generally have better survival rates than White women.
 Breast cancer diagnoses have been increasing in second generation Asian/Pacific Islander and Hispanic women for unclear reasons.
 However, the increase is likely related to changes in diet and lifestyle associated with living in the United States.